sammysung/Python-Music-Player/README.md

 You may have to forgo [Homebrew](https://brew.sh/) python3 installation if you have trouble with Tkinter and use the `.pkg` offered from the python homepage, though you should try Homebrew first.
+Make sure that if you do try the Homebrew way, you install python3 with tk.

 You cannot make UI threads in non-main methods for OSX (may be true for other OSs as well, I'm not sure), so `select()` is useless here, even if